csr/csr/README.md

 ### Hello! 👋

 My name is Cesare and I'm a frontend engineer at Ericsson with past backend and mobile development experience.
 In the past, I worked on several iOS apps, attended Apple WWDC as a scholar, interned at Twitter and Amazon, and contributed to Python Open Source projects through the [MLH Fellowship](https://fellowship.mlh.io/).

 I'm sometimes active on [Stack Overflow](https://stackoverflow.com/users/1135714/cesare).
-I get excited when working on products – view my projects at [cesare.io](https://cesare.io)
+I get excited when working on consumer products.
+View some my early projects at [cesare.io](https://cesare.io)

 <!--
 **csr/csr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.